Published: September 28, 2025

 Part of the magic is the unhurried pace.
 Rail travel invites conversation, scenery-watching, and a sense of occasion; tasting flights encourage curiosity and discovery.
 The partnership also supports two community pillars—local breweries and heritage rail nonprofits—so your ticket helps keep historic equipment rolling and regional beer thriving.

-In short, Minnesota’s beer tasting train rides are a memorable way to savor the state’s craft beer while rolling through some of its most scenic corridors.
-Book early, sip thoughtfully, and let the rails carry you through an effortless, flavorful outing.
+In short, beer tasting train rides are a memorable way to savor Minnesota's craft beer while rolling through some of its most scenic corridors.
+In addition, these unique excursions have grown in popularity in recent years and can now be found in many different states, especially those with a rich craft beer industry.
+In any event, book early, sip thoughtfully, and let the rails carry you through an effortless, flavorful outing.